[Image by Greater Grassmarket]

-Those searching for traditional Scottish dishes like haggis, neeps and tatties will not be disappointed in the Old Town.
-Howies on Victoria Street has an excellent menu boasting the best of traditional Scottish cuisine, while the award-winning Tower Restaurant offers delicious seafood and some of the best views in town.
+Those searching for traditional Scottish dishes like haggis, neeps and tatties will not be disappointed.
+Howies on Victoria Street has an excellent menu boasting the best of traditional Scottish cuisine, while the Grain Store serves local Scottish produce, served in vaulted and alcoved former storeroom.

 If it's a great pizza that'll make your night, you're spoilt for choice.
 Mamma's American Pizza offer, well, American style pizzas in a warm, friendly vibe.
 On the other hand, o'Oliviero is a traditional Italian ristorante and pizzeria with classically sophisticated interiors and an intimate atmosphere.